techyugadi/kubestash/stateful/rqlite/README.md

 1. Start minikube: `sudo minikube start --vm-driver=none`
 2. Create at least three persistent volumes (see `pv.yml`: change the PV name to `pv0`, `pv1`, and `pv2` respectively, and let the file paths be `/tmp/pv0`, `/tmp/pv1`, and `/tmp/pv2` respectively.), as in `sudo kubectl apply -f pv0.yml`.
 3. Create the cluster (StatefulSet): `sudo kubectl apply -f rqsts.yml`.
 4. In another terminal, observe the replicas come up in a sequence: `sudo kubectl get pods -l app=rqlite -w`.
-When all the replicas are running, we should see aoutput like: `rqdb-2   1/1     Running             0          28s` for each of the replicas (`rqdb-0`, `rqdb-1`, and `rqdb-2`).
+When all the replicas are running, we should see an output like: `rqdb-2   1/1     Running             0          28s` for each of the replicas (`rqdb-0`, `rqdb-1`, and `rqdb-2`).
 5. Simultaneously with Step 4 above, check the logs of each replica, in separate terminals: `sudo kubectl logs -f rqdb-0` (similarly for `rqdb-1` and `rqdb-2`).For the Follower nodes, there should be a message like: `[rqlited] 2020/06/27 07:37:29 successfully joined cluster at http://rqdb-0.rqlite.default.svc.cluster.local:4001/join`.
 On the Leader, there will be messages like: `[store] 2020/06/27 07:37:29 received request to join node at 172.17.0.5:4002`, and `2020-06-27T07:37:29.557Z [INFO]  raft: Added peer rqdb-1, starting replication`.
 6. Check that the Persistent Volume Claims are bound: `sudo kubectl get pvc`.
 There should be an output corresponding to each replica, like: `data-rqdb-0   Bound    pv0      512Mi      RWO            standard       6m23s`.